 Now that the cutters have been installed on the head and the top plate has been lowered in the correct position (See article: Installation of Cutters on a Finger Joint Head), it’s time to post the cutter stacks and tighten the nuts to the specified torque value.
 Before you begin, however, the setup stand must be bolted to a stable workbench.

 - All nuts and washers should be installed with anti-seize compound.
 Nuts should be no more than finger tight at this point.
 Wipe away excess anti-seize from top plate, nuts, and washers.
-Do not allow anti-seize to get between the cutters or cutters and top plate surface of the heads.
+Do not allow anti-seize to get between the cutters or cutters and bottom of the top plate surface.

 - Rotate all the cutter stacks back toward the center mast of the head before placing the head on the multi-post setup stand.
-The bottomed-out stacks will allow maximum clearance between the cutters and the alignment posts when lowering the head into position- preventing damage to the cutters.
+The rolled back knife stacks will allow maximum clearance between the cutters and the alignment posts when lowering the head into position- preventing damage to the knives.

-- Verify that the alignment dowel/torquing dowel is placed in the center position.
+- Verify that the alignment dowel is placed in the center position.
 There are three locating holes drilled into the bottom plate of the setup stand.
-The center hole is for aligning the cutters.
-The left and right pin locations are for torquing: the left hole for right-hand threads/clockwise rotating heads and the right hole for left and right hand threaded bolts/counter-clockwise rotating heads.
+The center hole is for aligning/posting up the cutters.
+The left and right pin locations are for torquing: the left hole is for torquing clockwise rotating heads and the right hole for torquing counter-clockwise rotating heads.

 - Slowly lower the head onto the mast of the setup stand.
 DO NOT DROP the HEAD.
 Verify that the alignment dowel is safely inserted into the machined recess of the bolt head.
 Always install “bolt # 1” down on the alignment dowel each time the cutters are aligned or re-posted.
 This will aid in identifying any alignment or grinding issues that may arise in the future.